rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Q+ Officer</strong><br/>
         dcsa_lgbtq AT darwin.cam.ac.uk<br/>
-        Arthur DAVIS<br/>
+        Sarah CARLO<br/>
         <p align="justify">
-Arthur is an MPhil student at the Centre for Gender Studies, where they are studying the effect of epidemiological methods on the identity formation and sexual wellbeing of migrant populations.
-When they are not studying, Arthur will most likely be found in DarBar or lounging in the college gardens.<br><br>
+Sarah is a PhD student at the Institute of Criminology, where she is studying Queer Intimate Partner Violence, specifically the role of morality within decision making.
+Outside of her studies, Sarah’s favorite lockdown activity is playing video games and is often found with a pint in hand at the pub (socially distanced, of course).

 The role of the Q+ Officer is to act as a representative for the interests of LGBTQ+ students at the college level, as well as to organise social events, mixers and workshops benefiting the college’s LGBTQ+ community.
-Importantly, should any student have the slightest concern about their ability to express their gender or sexual identity in college, Arthur is always there to chat, advise and help out where possible.
-Arthur looks forward to seeing lots of fresh new faces at the Michaelmas LGBTQ+ mixer!
+Importantly, should any student have the slightest concern about their ability to express their gender or sexual identity in college, Sarah is always there to chat, advise and help out where possible.
         </p>
     </td></tr>